lhmet/r-bio.github.io/challenges.md

 For this challenge, you are going to use what you have learned in the first few weeks to solve common issues when dealing with data, and perform a quick exploration of the dataset.
-I tried to build the questions so that if you get stuck at one point, you can move on to the following ones.
+I tried to build the questions so that if you get stuck, you can move on to the following questions.

 I am providing you with two datasets:

-- `holothuriidae-specimens.csv` contains a list of sea cucumber specimens housed at natural history museum across the United States.
+- `holothuriidae-specimens.csv` contains a list of sea cucumber specimens housed at natural history museums across the United States.
 It's a simplification of a dataset I obtained through the
   [iDigBio portal](https://www.idigbio.org/portal).
 - `holothuriidae-nomina-valid.csv` contains the list of currently accepted taxonomic names for sea cucumbers.